Richardspacejunkie/pokmo-toebak/README.md

 INSTRUCIONS:

-    1- Run the "run.bat" file and minimize the console !DONT CLOSE IT!
+    1- Run the program and insert PP values leave empty to disable the move

     2- In pokeMMO edit the controls to ZQSD for movement and WX for A and B